 Rachel is located along Nevada State Route 375, famously known as the Extraterrestrial Highway, in Lincoln County.
 Its seclusion is intensified by miles of desert terrain that separate it from larger towns and cities.

-To get there, I drive for hours through the open desert, which strengthens the feeling of isolation and builds anticipation.
+To get there, drive for hours through the open desert, which strengthens the feeling of isolation and builds anticipation.
 The journey is part of the experience, highlighting why Rachel is a perfect spot for those seeking solitude and a touch of otherworldly intrigue.

 1. Searchlight: A Desert Haven Away from It All